tompidev/TD-Grub2-Theme-Installer/README.md

-TompiDev GRUB 2 Theme Installer
+# TompiDev GRUB 2 Theme Installer

 🚀 Installation

-Simply download the latest release from the [right side](https://github.com/tompidev/td-linux-grub-themes/releases). :point_tight:
+Simply download the latest release from the [right side](https://github.com/tompidev/td-linux-grub-themes/releases). 👉

 Open your download directory, and then: